microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 ```
 git checkout master // Switches to master
 git pull upstream master // Syncs your local master with the latest version of master at the origin
+git push // syncs your forks definition of master with the upstream repo
 git checkout your-fancy-branch // Switches back to your branch
 git rebase -i master // Tacks your commits onto the end of master.
 Force is necessary since rebase changes history.
 ```